On The Statistical Limits of Self-Improving Agents

-\emph{Sketch.} ($\Leftarrow$) A uniform capacity cap gives uniform convergence on a fixed capped reference family for all steps; ERM/AERM yields the standard VC rate for the terminal predictor. ($\Rightarrow$) If capacities along a reachable subsequence diverge, VC lower bounds preclude any distribution-free sample complexity.
-(Full proof in Appendix~\ref{app:repr}.)
+\emph{Sketch.} Sufficiency follows because a uniform capacity cap gives uniform convergence on a fixed capped reference family for all steps, and ERM or AERM yields the standard VC rate for the terminal predictor.
+Necessity follows because if capacities along a reachable subsequence diverge, VC lower bounds preclude any distribution-free sample complexity.
+Full proof appears in Appendix~\ref{app:repr}.